Mean Girls (musical): Act One

 Janis Sarkisian and Damian Hubbard introduce the audience to Cady Heron, breaking the fourth wall and inviting them on their journey ("A Cautionary Tale").
-Cady and her parents have moved to a Chicago suburb from Kenya, Africa but Cady soon realizes that her high school classmates do not readily accept others who differ from them.
-Despite this, she is ready to accept the challenge of fitting in at the high school ("It Roars"), only for Cady to find that no one seems to like her or even acknowledge her ("It Roars (Reprise)").
+Cady and her parents have moved to a Chicago suburb from Kenya, but Cady soon realizes that her high school classmates do not readily accept others who differ from them.
+Despite this, she is ready to accept the challenge of fitting in at the high school ("It Roars"), only for Cady to find that no one seems to like her or even acknowledge her ("It Roars" (reprise)).
 Janis and Damian decide to help her as she tries to find her social group ("Where Do You Belong?"); describing the clique of high school social royalty dubbed "the Plastics" in particular.
 The trio consists of Regina George, the "Queen Bee"; Gretchen Wieners, Regina's nervous, eager-to-please second-in-command; and Karen Smith, the stereotypical dumb blonde.
 Regina and her fellow Plastics decide that the new girl will eat lunch with them for the rest of the week ("Meet the Plastics").
 When Cady tells Damian and Janis about the invitation, the latter asks her to say yes to the Plastics and tell them everything they say.
 Damian tries to explain why they hate Regina, but Janis interrupts him.

 In AP Calculus, Cady meets the dreamy Aaron Samuels and immediately falls for him ("Stupid with Love").
 Kevin, head of the Mathletes, is impressed with Cady's performance in class and asks her to join them, but Gretchen warns Cady that joining the Mathletes is social suicide and Regina puts down Kevin to make him leave.
 Cady thinks Regina is nice for "protecting" her, but Janis warns her that Regina is dangerous.
 Amazed and intoxicated by her newfound power, however, Cady does not pay attention to Janis’s words ("Apex Predator").
 At the mall, Gretchen asks Cady if she has met any boys she likes.
 When Cady tells her about Aaron, Gretchen becomes horrified because he is Regina's ex-boyfriend, which makes him off-limits to her friends.
 The Plastics and Cady retire to Regina's house, where they meet her "cool mom" and Gretchen and Karen show Cady their old Burn Book, where they put photos of their classmates and write mean comments about them.
 When they come across Janis' photo in the book, Gretchen explains that she and Regina used to be best friends.
 Regina claims Janis freaked out when she was unable to invite her to her thirteenth birthday party and ended up in art therapy.
 Later, Gretchen confides in Cady that, because of the state of her friendship with Regina, she has lost all confidence in herself ("What's Wrong With Me?").